Logo

 Pros:

-• Open‑source codebase for independent review.
+• Open‑source codebase supports independent review.

 Cons: